What is FRIENDS role in cultural responsiveness?

 Today, families and communities are more demographically diverse and culturally dynamic.
-These dynamics require a greater understanding of the role of culture to families and communities.
-The 2010 Census showed the U.S. to be more ethnically and culturally diverse than at any other time in history creating unique challenges for state programs and services1.
+These dynamics require a greater understanding of the role of culture in families and communities.
+The 2010 Census showed the U.S. to be more ethnically and culturally diverse than at any other time in history, creating unique challenges for state programs and services1.
 To more effectively support state CBCAP SLAs around these challenges, cultural competency as a critical aspect of good program implementation and service delivery needed to evolve.
 Cultural responsiveness appropriately addresses these issues using cultural competency and cultural humility as the framework for engaging diverse families and communities.
-Cultural humility requires attitudes, beliefs and actions that invite new information and new perspectives continuously2.
+Cultural humility requires attitudes, beliefs, and actions that invite new information and new perspectives continuously2.
 The addition of cultural humility strengthens programs and services making them more inclusive and responsive to families, workers, and state systems.

 What are the Elements of Cultural Responsiveness?

 Cultural Responsiveness has three key elements, which are Culture, Cultural Competency, and Cultural Humility.